094459/newsletter-oss-projects/README.md

 **agent-evaluation**

 [agent-evaluation](https://github.com/awslabs/agent-evaluation)  is a generative AI-powered framework for testing virtual agents.
 Agent Evaluation implements an LLM agent (evaluator) that will orchestrate conversations with your own agent (target) and evaluate the responses during the conversation.
 The repo has links to detailed docs that provide example configurations and a reference guide to get you started. (#197)

+**agentcore-memory-browser**

+[agentcore-memory-browser](https://github.com/danilop/agentcore-memory-browser) is another project from  **Danillo Poccia** (he is on fire at the moment!!)   that provides a web interface for browsing and exploring Amazon Bedrock AgentCore Memory resources.
+This application provides a user friendly way to interact with AgentCore Memory data through both control plane and data plane APIs.
+Check out the README for a short video of what this looks like and how it works - it is really very cool. (#214)

 **ai-on-eks**